iden3/iden3.github.io/mkdocs/docs/w3c/proofs/smt.md

 This specification describes the Iden3SparseMerkleTreeProof Signature Suite, created in 2021 for the Verifiable Credentials Data Integrity Proof specification.
-The Signature Suite is designed to be zk-friendly, allowing the implementation of an additional security layer that can offer enhence security based in merkle tree data structures.
+The Signature Suite is designed to be zk-friendly, allowing the implementation of an additional security layer that can offer enhance security based in merkle tree data structures.
 This document is a draft specification developed by 0kims association and is provided for public review and feedback.
 The current version of the document is a work in progress and may be subject to changes or updates based on community input, technical advancements, or further research.
-The specification has not yet been submitted to, reviewed, or approved by any formal standards organization such as the W3C.
+The specification has not yet been submitted to reviewed, or approved by any formal standards organization such as the W3C.
 However, it is intended to align closely with the existing W3C recommendations, specifications, and best practices related to decentralized identifiers, verifiable credentials, and digital signatures.

 ##Introduction
 ------------